swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 to use the Jupyter Notebook directory as a reference.

-Start by ensuring you have left the virtual environment created in the previous chapter.
+Start by ensuring you have left the virtual environment created in the previous
+chapter:

 ```sh title="Execute the following command(s) in a terminal"
 # Deactivate the virtual environment
 deactivate
 ```

-Next, exit from the current directory and create a new one.
+Next, exit from the current directory and create a new one:

 ```sh title="Execute the following command(s) in a terminal"
 # Move back to the root directory